Daniel J. Quinn

-Dr. Quinn is an experienced organizational leader, consensus builder, public speaker, and facilitator.
-Dr. Quinn has expertise from a multitude of perspectives and is skilled at coordinating research in collaboration with academics, policymakers, and government and organizational leaders.
-He has experience leading focus groups and town hall meetings, as well as gathering stakeholder input in public settings.
+Dan is an experienced policy professional, organizational leader, public speaker, and group facilitator.
+He has expertise from a multitude of perspectives and is skilled at developing, coordinating, and implementing policy-relevant research in collaboration with policymakers, academics, and small business and nonprofit leaders.
+He has experience building consensus, fostering coordination across organizations, and collaborating with diverse stakeholders.

-Clients value his ability to provide customized consulting services; giving his clients new and deeper understanding to enhance their programs, practices, and policies.
+Clients value his ability to provide customized, adaptable consulting services; giving his clients new and deeper understanding to enhance their programs, practices, and policies.

 Dr. Quinn holds a Ph.D. in educational leadership from Oakland University, a master’s degree in education from Saginaw Valley State University, and a bachelor’s in social science from Bowling Green State University.